Nznsd/endback/README.md

-# NTIBackend
+# NTIPortal
-This is Laravel's scaffolding.
-The working engine is hosted here.
+This is the Official NTI Portal codes.